upmusings/upshift/words/_posts/2019-05-24-the-view-source-web.md

 link: https://inessential.com/2018/04/15/the_view_source_web
 ---

 Being able to peak under the hood, tinker and figure out how it all worked was what got me started as a web developer.
 Come to think of it, it is still how I learn and work.
-I'm afraid we might be losing some of that on the web, however.
+I'm afraid we might be losing some of that, however.

 <!-- more -->